 2019 Application Timeline

-1 – 22 May – Mentor applications open
+1 May – 7 June – Mentor applications are now closed

-Week of 24 June – Mandatory call with all mentors
+Weeks of 24 June and 1 July – Mandatory training for new mentors

 Before being accepted into the AGU Mentoring Network program, participants must fill out an online application.
 All participants must also dedicate one hour per month to virtual group calls in addition to any time necessary to prepare for effective participation and engagement in the calls.
 Mentors will also be required to attend a mentor training call.
 All participants will be expected to fill out online evaluations and are highly encouraged to attend Fall Meeting.